ketan7055/Flutter_cart_demo/README.md

 User can add meals in cart by selecting number of quantity and after that it will show that items in cart section with subtotal price.

 ## Dependency used :
-  provider: ^6.0.1 : App State management
+  provider: ^6.0.1 : App State Management

 ## ScreenShots